Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Experiments

-ALFWorld is an embodied task simulator designed to enable agents learning abstract, text-based policies.
-The goal is for the agent to perform a series of household tasks, such as cleaning, heating items.
-Unlike the Robotouille environments, ALFWorld features partial observability: items are not immediately visible, requiring the agent to actively explore containers (e.g., cabinets, shelves) to locate targets.
+ALFWorld is an embodied planning benchmark for abstract, text-based household tasks.
+Unlike Robotouille, it features partial observability, requiring the agent to actively explore containers to locate randomized, hidden targets.
 We evaluate on the standard evaluation set (134 tasks across 6 types).
-We remove the CoT from our baselines as it does not support procedurally generated environment due to lack of environmental feedback.
-Additionally, we did not use experience memory (\name+Exp) in this evaluation since the placement of items is randomized which makes historical trajectories offer limited topological transferability compared to fixed recipes.
-As shown in Table~\ref{tbl:robo_alfworld}, \name\ achieves near-perfect performance on Qwen3 and DeepSeek, outperforming the state-of-the-art ReCAP.
-Figure~\ref{fig:alfworld_perf} further details the performance by task types.
-These results demonstrate that \name effectively aggregates exploration steps into a cohesive graph structure, transforming history into a compact representation capable of supporting complex planning.
+CoT is omitted due to its inability to handle procedurally generated environments without environmental feedback.
+Furthermore, we exclude experience memory (\name+Exp) in this setting, as randomized item placements severely limit the transferability of past trajectories.
+This vulnerability is evident in the ExpeL baseline~\cite{zhao2024expel}, which relies on retrieving historical text-based insights but struggles to adapt to novel spatial layouts.
+In contrast, \name\ dynamically aggregates exploration observations into a cohesive graph structure.
+As shown in Table~\ref{tbl:robo_alfworld}, this approach allows \name\ to achieve near-perfect performance (97\%) on Qwen3 and DeepSeek, outperforming the state-of-the-art methods (detailed by task type in Figure~\ref{fig:alfworld_perf} and Appendix~\ref{app:alf_all}).